andreafra/andreafranchini.com/content/blog/paper-privacy-online-proctoring-tools/index.md

 ---
-subtitle: 'Andrea Franchini, February 2021'
+subtitle: "Andrea Franchini, February 2021"
 title: "Do online proctoring tools ensure students' privacy and fair-treatment?"
 date: "2021-01-14"
 description: "A paper I wrote for my Computer Ethics Class about remote exams and the tools used to monitor students' behavior, pondering whether this kind of software poses a threat to student privacy and equal conditions.
 It is not particularly long, but I woudln't say it's short either."
 ---